 In marketing alone, one person's 'big data' is another person's 'unstructured data', or another's 'unvalidated data'.
 Saying big data is not a useful definition when you appreciate the massive moving beast that big data is beyond marketing.
 Gartner's latest Hype Cycle for Big Data reveals the handful of transformational trends that we're now experiencing including Cloud Computing, Complex Event Processing, Content Analytics and Telematics.
 It's a space transforming businesses.

-In a previous post, Neil Davey explored the meaning of big data.
 From a marketing perspective, I see big data as unstructured, disconnected, multi-location and unvalidated data in the large part from which meaning and relationships can be identified through big data analytics tools.
 The best and obvious example is social data such as tweets or blog comments where the data is in less clean and less accessible.
 Businesses can ‘listen’ to the thousands of customers that call or comment each day, collecting and processing consumer opinion across products and services, as well as needs, wants and expectations.
 Imagine being able to do that across multiple communication channels including email, live chat and social media and you can begin to imagine the benefits a unified voice of the customer could have on marketing, sales, customer service and product development.

 Small data is the term used for structured, clean and accessible data.
 You will know it better as CRM data, sales data or web analytics depending on the nature of it.
 'Bigness' refers to the number of variables, the condition or cleanliness and the location or accessibility of the data - unstructured, unclean and multi location data is therefore 'big'.